-The Group operates in a manner that minimizes disruption to the environment, especially in our quest of reducing fuel consumption and carbon emissions in our daily activities.
-The majority of our trucks are equipped with environmentally-friendly Euro 2 engines.
-Besides, we have converted a number of our trucks to run on natural gas, which further reduces our carbon footprint.
+The Group is committed to environmental preservation and adopts sustainable practices to minimize our environmental impact.
+We prioritize reducing fuel consumption and carbon emissions, and the majority of our trucks are equipped with environmentally-friendly Euro 2 engines.
+We have also converted some of our trucks to run on natural gas, further reducing our carbon footprint.